albertocevallos/apeworx-bp/README.md

 ape test
 ```

-To test a particular contract use:
+To run a particular test:

 ```bash
 ape test test_my_contract
 ```

-Additionally you can use `-I` to open interactive mode and `-s` to print logs.
+Additionally, you can use `-I` to open interactive mode and `-s` to print logs.

 ```bash
 ape test test_my_contract -I -s